23006111/EXP-2/README.md

-# EXP-2
-EXPT NO: 2 OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR
+# EXP-2-OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR

 # Aim:
 To conduct load test on separately excited generators and to obtain the characteristics